wdyjwdy/sora/content/frontend/tools-git.md

 $ git switch feat # switch to the feat branch.
 $ git switch -c feat # create and switch to the feat branch.
 $ git switch --detach 6cc8ff6 # switch to the commit 6cc8ff6. (detached HEAD)
-$ git switch - # switch to the previous branch.
+$ git switch - # return to the previous branch.
 ```

 ### Switching to a Branch